RealTeeCee/DataStructureAndAlgorithm/English/Homework/OLS25/Homework2_DefinitionTwo.md

 9. Don't make her cry.
 She is just a little innocent girl. she will have to go to school tomorrow alone without her father.
 She didn't steal anything from that fat rich old man.
 Don't ever say she's a thief, she knew nothing about it.

 10. My boss has me study computers for a B degree in information technology.
 Even though I graduated from the best school in technology, I have never been good at Microsoft Excel and Microsoft Word.
 One reason is that I want to do the harder work which uses grey matter not just typing and sorting rows and columns.
-I want to be a great Software Engineer, not a type-machined clerk.
+I want to be a great Software Engineer, not a boring typist.

 # Tri